-Mr. Barstow is chairman of the Board of Indian Commissioners, and the law requires that the members of that Board shall be eminent for their philanthropy and moral standing.
-This man, so appointed, puts forth this statement for the evident purpose of shielding his friend Hayt, who alone was responsible for this cold blooded butchery.
-Hayt ordered these Indians taken bak to the Indian territory, just as he ordered Standing Bear taken back, and under the present system the army has to obey his infamous orders.
-The more I investigate this subject, the more I am convinced that this man Hayt has taken more lives of innocent men, women and children by his inhuman and cruel orders than any man now living, not excluding the King of Dahomey himself.
+Mr..
+Barstow is chairman of the Board of Indian Commissioners, and the law requires that the members of that Board shall be eminent for their philanthropy and moral standing.
+This man, so appointed, puts forth this statement for the evident [[word lost in crease of paper]] of shielding his friend Hayt, who alone was responsible for this cold blooded butchery.
+Hayt ordered these Indians taken back to the Indian territory, just as he ordered STANDING BEAR taken back, and under the present system the order has to obey his infamous orders.
+The more I investigate this subject, the more I am convinced that this man Hayt has taken more lives if innocent men, woman and children by his inhuman and cruel orders than any man now living, not excluding the King of Dahomey himself.
 The army is forced to execute his orders.
-A soldier cannot ask the reason why, even though he is a general officer.
+A soldier cannot ask the reason why, even though he a general officer.
 His duty is simply to obey.
-When Mr. Hayt ordered the Cheyennes taken back to the Indian Territory he blackened his soul with all the blood which was shed in the effort to enforce that order.
-The effort of Mr. Barstow to lay the responsibility upon Gen. Crook is a malicious and cowardly thing.
+When Mr. Hayt ordered the Cheyennes taken back to the Indian Territory he blackened his soul with all the blood that was shed in the effort to enforce that order.
+The effort of Mr. Barstow to lay the responsibility upon Gen. Crook is a mallicious and cowardly thing.

-I endeavored in all my speeches and interviews to explain to the people of the East the true situation of the army in regard to the Indians, by showing them that the Indians were in no measure under their control, and that they were never called upon for advice, and that when an officer who had long served upon the frontier and was thoroughly acquainted with Indian habits and character, sometimes volunteered his advice it was always treated with contempt.
-The use made of them was, when traders and thieving agents forced the Indians into war, the Indian Bureau would call upon the Secretary of War for troops
+I endeavored in all my speeches and interviews to explain to the people of the East the true situation of the army in regard to the Indians, by showing that the Indians were in no measure under their control, and that they were never called on for advice, and that when an officer who had long served upon the frontier and was thoroughly acquainted with Indian habits and character, sometimes volunteered his advice it was always treated with contempt.
+The use made of them was, when the traders and thieving agents forced the Indians into war, the Indian Bureau would call upon the Secretary of War for troops and then the army was expected [[cut of by angle of page]] Indians

-[end page]
+[[end of page]]

-Thomas Henry Tibbles papers - George Crook: Letters and Clippings, 1879, 1882 Transcribed and Reviewed by Digital Volunteers Extracted Apr-16-2024 07:05:49
+Thomas Henry Tibbles papers - George Crook: Letters and Clippings, 1879, 1882 Transcribed and Reviewed by Digital Volunteers Extracted Apr-18-2024 08:04:37